Patching isn't optional: the clock starts ticking from the very first minute

 Why is timely patching still a challenge?

-ADM: automated patching for an unpredictable world
+ADM: Automated patching for an unpredictable world

-With ADM, you can:
+With ADM , you can:

-• Automatically detect outdated equipment
+• Automatically detect outdated devices

 • Prioritize patches based on criticality, user type, or device

-• Schedule silent deployments at defined times
+• Schedule silent deployments at specific times

-• Automate distribution in hybrid environments
+• Automating deployment in hybrid environments

 • Get clear reports on compliance and gaps